Mid-Atlantic (United States): Geographic composition

-West Virginia and Virginia are atypical of this region in a few ways.
-These states both primarily lie within the Southern American dialect region, and the major religious tradition is largely Evangelical Christian, with 30% in Virginia and 39% in West Virginia identifying as evangelicals.
-Although a few of West Virginia's eastern panhandle counties may be considered part of the Washington metropolitan area, the state is largely rural and there are no major or even large cities.
+Virginia and particularly West Virginia are atypical of this region in a few ways.
+These states both lie primarily within the Southern American dialect region, and the major religious tradition is largely Evangelical Christian, with 30 percent of the population in Virginia and 39 percent in West Virginia identifying as evangelical.
+As for West Virginia, although a few of its eastern panhandle counties may be considered part of the Washington, DC metropolitan area, the state is largely rural and there are no major or even large cities.